openzklib/openzl/README.md

 ## Tutorials

-We will provide `substrate` specific tutorials to show case how to code an end-to-end example using the OpenZL libraries.
-Potential examples includes:
+We will provide `substrate`-specific tutorials to show case how to code an end-to-end example using the OpenZL library.
+Potential examples include:
 * Build a `tornado.cash` styled private IOU system.
-* Build a simple zk-rollup in for substrate-based payment.
+* Build a simple zk-rollup for substrate-based payment.

 ## OpenZL Milestones and Deliveries

 * Milestone 1 (Prototype): July, 2022
    * Code complete for all gadget libraries
    * Code complete for `eclair`
-   * Code complete for `groth16` adapter
+   * Code complete for `groth16` adaptor
-   * End to end example and test using `groth16` backend
+   * End-to-end example and test using `groth16` backend
 * Milestone 2 (Feature Complete): Sep, 2022
    * Code complete (experimental) for `plonk` backend
    * Code complete (experiemental) for `nova` backend